-“The Pull-Drop-Mark system is what our associates use to ensure our guests get their meal quickly," Pat Warner, Waffle House's director of public relations and external affairs, tells Mental Floss.
-"It consists of the call-in where the server calls in the order using this system.
+“The Pull-Drop-Mark system is what our associates use to ensure our guests get their meal quickly,” Pat Warner, Waffle House's former director of public relations and external affairs, told Mental Floss in 2019.
+“It consists of the call-in where the server calls in the order using this system.
 Since we opened in 1955 we’ve used a call-in system for our team.
 It has evolved over the years as we’ve expanded the menu, however even today’s system can be traced back to the first restaurant.”

 Here are some delicious terms you might hear during your next Waffle House visit.